Skip to primary navigation Skip to content Skip to footer

 You’ll be tasked with the process of finding a way to blend your desired cosmetic appearance with functional design features to open up your space.
 For creative thinkers, this can be the most exciting and rewarding part of the design process.

-Challenges of Converting Recycled Train Cars Into Homes
+Challenges Of Converting Recycled Train Cars Into Homes

 As you can imagine, converting your train car into a home comes with its own set of challenges.
 Below are some of the things you must be aware of before converting your train car into a home.